idbrii/spacemacs/doc/VIMUSERS.md

 ## Differences in normal mode
 * C-l scrolls buffer down instead of redrawing

+## Differences in visual mode
+* \* searches for selection instead of word under cursor.
+This behavior is similar to [vim-visual-star-search](https://github.com/bronson/vim-visual-star-search).
+To get something close to the vanilla vim behavior (but it searches for partial words):

+    (evil-vmap "*" 'evil-search-unbounded-word-forward)
+    (evil-vmap "g *" 'evil-visualstar/begin-search-forward)

 ## Differences in search cmdline
 Pressing `/` enters search cmdline like in vim.